Talk to India's best Astrologers

 Bahubahukritachchaya Gavam Kotiprado Bhava॥

 Meaning: Govardhan, who holds the earth!
 You are the protector of Gokul.
 Lord Shri Krishna lifted you in his arms.
-You provide me crores of cows.
+You provide me with crores of cows.

 Chanted on Yama Dwitiya, this Deepavali puja mantra symbolises the bond between siblings, particularly the prayers for a brother's long life and well-being.
 This mantra is essential to the rituals performed on Bhai Dooj.